Career Information

 What to Do While You’re There

-This means you’ll want to dress and conduct yourself professionally, and to come prepared with supplies like notepads, pens, and a tote bag or backpack so you can take notes and collect marketing materials with ease.
-When speaking with representatives, ask questions from the list you’ve prepared.
+It's also important to dress and conduct yourself professionally and to come prepared with supplies like notepads, pens, and a tote bag or backpack so you can take notes and collect marketing materials.
 If you think you may want to apply to a certain school, exchange contact information.

 What to Do After Attending

 If possible, stay in contact with the admissions representatives you spoke with.
 Send thank-you notes and express your interest in applying.
-Reach out with additional questions if necessary.
+Reach out with additional questions if necessary, and inquire about upcoming campus tours or information sessions.
+“This proactive approach demonstrates genuine interest and can set the stage for a more personalized connection,” Andrew explains.

 Whether you’re ready to apply or just want to learn more about Full Sail University, our Admissions Representatives are here to help.
 Call us or request more information.